Chehab-MOSAAD/Portfolio/README.md

 La traduction française est ci-dessous. 👇
-<h1>Hi, I'm Chehab MOSAAD! <br/> <a href="https://fr.linkedin.com/in/chehab-mosaad-8b3b8311a">A Cybersecurity and Programming Student</a> <br/> Welcome on my profile 👋</h1>
+<h1>Hi, I'm Chehab MOSAAD! <br/> <a href="https://fr.linkedin.com/in/chehab-mosaad-8b3b8311a">A Cloud and Cybersecurity Student</a> <br/> Welcome on my profile 👋</h1>

 <h2>🙌 About me:</h2>
-Currently a student at the UPSSITECH engineering school in the first year of Telecommunications System and Computer Networks (STRI).
+Currently an apprentice at the engineering school EFREI Paris in the second year of Networks and Security (RS).
 Coming from a multidisciplinary background, I am extremely motivated to constantly develop my skills and grow professionally.
 Also, I like teamwork thus I am committed and proactive for its success.

 <h2>👨‍💻 Software Development and Technical Projects:</h2>